Will progressives realize the truth? Voters reward the GOP when Democrats succeed

 But "low-information swing voters" don't mind destruction.
 That's what they have voted for since 2000.² That's what they got.
 What they minded was the destruction reaching them.
 So the solution is not pounding "the truth" into the heads of low-information swing voters, as Tomasky said, because they already know.
 The more likely solution is breaking the consensus that permits them to believe they can have it both ways.
 That doesn't call for exposing the "fairy tale" of supply-side economics.
 It calls for exposing the "fairy tale" of whiteness.

-Whiteness is the animating force that pushes the electorate back and forth, producing cycles of boom and bust that harm lives and decimate fortunes.
+I think whiteness is the animating force that pushes the electorate back and forth, producing cycles of boom and bust that harm lives and decimate fortunes.
 There have been 11 recessions since 1945, all but one under GOP presidencies.
-Instead of facing the truth about "the people," however, some (white) progressives would rather hold onto the belief that voters are being lied to and that rational self-interest will kick in once the facts are convincingly laid bare.
+Instead of facing the truth about "the people," however, some (white) progressives would rather hold onto the belief that voters are being lied to and that rational self-interest will kick in once the facts are clear.
 At that point, "the people" will reward the party that brings prosperity to all.
 Eleven recessions are not the exception.
 They are the rule.
 But you can't tell that to the willfully colorblind.

 Footnotes

 - When I say "white majorities," I do not mean majorities that are monolithically white.
-These majorities includes non-white people who want to be close to whiteness and what it represents: status, wealth, power.
-These primarily include Hispanics, but anyone can become in thrall to the temptations of whiteness.
+These majorities include non-white people who want to be close to whiteness and what it represents: status, wealth, power.
+These people primarily include Hispanics, but anyone can be in thrall to the temptations of whiteness.
 Consider South Carolina's Tim Scott.
-As I said last week, whiteness is tantamount to an addictive drug.
+As I said last week, whiteness is like an addictive drug.
 Anyone can get hooked.

 - Yes, "low-information swing voters" might believe it when Republicans say that tax cuts juice the economy, but I suspect this claim is actually rooted in (white) progressive prejudice against "low-information swing voters," ie, they're so dumb they will believe anything.
 I think they understand the point of GOP rhetoric: to provide cover for wanting things they don't want to admit to wanting.
 It sounds bad to say you want to punish Black people for the crime of prospering.
 It sounds good to say tax cuts juice the economy.